4/5

 6. Cheated on your partner?

-8. Used profanity in a public place?
+8. Used profanity in public?

 10. Spread gossip about people you don't like?

-You will also like:
+You may also like: